Sourdough Cinnamon Rolls

 - We want to start by making our sweet dough.
 You want to warm the milk and butter in a small saucepan (or microwave).
 Be sure to let it cool slightly before using.

-- In your stand mixer, you want to combine the starter, egg, and sugar.
+- In the bowl of a stand mixer, you want to combine the starter, egg, and sugar.
 Mix this using your paddle attachment.
 And then add the milk mixture.

 - Then add your flour and salt.
 You want to let the dough rest for about 30 minutes.